Nozbe/WatermelonDB/docs/Advanced/Sync.md

     > This protects against weird edge cases related to server clock time changes (NTP time sync, leap seconds, etc.)
     > (Alternatively, instead of using timestamps, you could use auto-incrementing couters, but you'd have to ensure they are consistent across the whole database, not just one table)
   - You do need to implement a mechanism to track when records were deleted on the server, otherwise you wouldn't know to push them
+  - To distinguish between `created` and `updated` records, you can also store server-side `server_created_at` timestamp (if it's greater than `last_pulled_at` supplied to sync, then record is to be `created` on client, if less than — client already has it and it is to be `updated` on client).
+Note that this timestamp must be consistent with last_modified — and you must not use client-created `created_at` field, since you can never trust local timestamps.
+    > Alternatively, you could just send all non-deleted records as all created or all updated and Watermelon should do the right thing, although it will be less protected against edge cases. ⚠️ TODO (@radex): Check which of these (created/updated) is the right thing to do
 - **Implementing `GET changes` API endpoint**
   - Make sure you perform all queries (and checking for current timestamp) synchronously
     > This is to ensure that no changes are made to the database while you're fetching changes (otherwise you could never sync some records)